Where does kombucha come from?

 Where does the word kombucha come from?

-The Japanese word for tea is "cha", which is how the drink got its name - "kombucha", meaning "kelp tea" or "seaweed tea".
+The Japanese word for tea is cha, which together with the word kombu makes the word kombucha.
+So literally taken kombucha means kelp tea or seaweed tea.
 In many languages, the word tea sounds like "cha" or "chai".
 Imagine - a drink named after a seaweed!
 But trust us, it doesn't taste like seaweed even the slightest bit.
 Of course there is no seaweed in it at all.
-So it has probably been the confusion with the name of Doctor Kombu and the Japanese word for seaweed.
+So it has probably been the confusion with the name of Dr. Kombu and the Japanese word for seaweed.

 As kombucha became more and more popular in Japan, it eventually made its way to Russia.
 The Russians called it "tea kvass" and used it as a substitute for medical supplies during World War II.
 They believed it had powerful antibacterial properties and could treat a host of illnesses.